-Ohio’s Only Dedicated Team for Fetal Heart Interventions
+Ohio’s Only Dedicated Team for Fetal Cardiac Interventions

 Our Fetal Heart Program is the only program in Ohio and the first in the state to offer fetal cardiac interventions.
 The Congenital Heart Collaborative team that combines experts from University Hospitals Rainbow Babies & Children’s Hospital and Nationwide Children’s Hospital, in collaboration with maternal fetal medicine experts at UH McDonald Women’s Hospital, specializes in the detection and treatment of heart defects in infants still in the womb.